 CO2 expands and goes through a phase change as it flows from the tank.
 This means it draws large amounts of heat from its surroundings.
 In humid conditions, this leads to frost formation.
 You should not be surprised if this happens at flow rates above 25 CFM.

 Carbon dioxide is composed of carbon and oxygen.
 So, it is possible to add a small amount of carbon to a weld.
 But it is fine for mild steel.
 However, low alloy metals are impacted by low amounts of additives, and using CO2 shielding gas could create a problem.

 Using pure CO2 saves you money on gas.
-But it produces a more erratic arc and you need to determine what welder settings work best.
+But it produces a more erratic arc, and you need to determine what MIG welder settings work best.
 For many, this is well worth the effort to realize the savings over Argon blends.

-The bottom line, if CO2 gets you more welding time, use it.
+The bottom line is, if CO2 gets you more welding time, use it.
 Improving your skills only happens through experience.
-The more time you weld the better you get.
+The more time you weld, the better you get.
 So, you sacrifice very little using pure CO2 to earn more welding knowledge.